 Best (and Worst) Pepper Plant Companions in the Garden

-If you’re new to growing peppers, or you have had some bad luck in the past, you may wonder what you should plant next to your peppers.
-The best neighbors for pepper plants will help deter pests and help avoid other common problems.
+If you’re new to growing peppers, or you have had some bad luck in the past, you may wonder what you should plant near your peppers.
+The best neighbors for pepper plants can help deter pests, attract beneficial insects, or avoid other common problems.

 It’s a great idea to plan ahead of planting season so you are fully aware of what your garden will look like.
 We like to plan out our garden plot during the winter months so that we are ready come spring.

-In this article, we’ll help you pick the best pepper plant companions for your garden.
-We’ll also cover a few plants to avoid planting with peppers.
+In this article, I’ll share some of the best pepper plant companions for your garden.
+I’ll also cover a few plants to avoid planting with peppers.

 Green Bell Peppers